• Customer Stories

 • How can we balance cost and performance across the organization?

-Leveraging ‘Interconnection Centres’
+Leveraging ‘Interconnection Centers’

 I’ve spent my career helping leading organizations in Asia Pacific build robust and profitable models for network distribution.
 As such, I was delighted to join global Data Centre giant Digital Realty earlier this month, because I am confident it is taking the right approach in helping Asia Pacific customers address all of these questions.
 Central to this is ensuring that its global network of Data Centres (over 180 across 4 continents) are highly interconnected.